Meet the Executive Board

 Position Description:

 Plans all Panhellenic events that do not pertain specifically to recruitment or community service.
-Notable events are and Greek Week in the fall and Panhellenic Pride Week in the spring.
+Works in conjunction with the other three councils to plan and execute Greek Week in the fall.
 The VP of Programming is also responsible for working with third parties to plan any co-hosted events whether it be the Oxford Community, IFC, etc.

 Year: Sophomore